donald-stolz/resume/README.md

 - [ ] Mobile styling
 - [ ] Projects Modal
 - [ ] Fix nav bar disappear
+- [ ] Turn each section of resume into a dropdown bar

 ### Later
 - [ ] Contact form